|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 2. Opposing coaches at all levels will be responsible for reporting players that did not make weight so that honesty can be maintained throughout the league.

-C. No Player at the flag level may attain his 8th birthday prior to August 1st of that year.
+C. No Player at the flag level may attain their 7th birthday prior to January 1st of that year.

 D. No Player on the Junior Pee Wee team may attain his 9th birthday prior to August 1st of that year.
 The player must weigh 80lbs. or less to play at this level.